-To pursue the major or to switch from a different first major to Documentary Studies, you’ll need to contact Advisement Services Center at LI-36 (it’s down the stairs in front of the library, to the right as you head toward the lecture centers).
+To declare the major in Interdisciplinary Studies and the concentration in Documentary Studies, you’ll need to contact Advisement Services Center at LI-36 (it’s down the stairs in front of the library, to the right as you head toward the lecture centers).
 It’s recommended that before you declare the major, or as soon as you do, that you seek enrollment in DOC 251 (=HIS 251), Introduction to Documentary Studies.
-The earned degree is a Bachelor of Arts in Interdisciplinary Studies (Faculty-Initiated Interdisciplinary Major in Documentary Studies).

 How do I declare a minor or add a second major?

-The form to declare a second major or add or change a minor can be found online:
+The form to declare a second major or add or change a minor can be found online (click here).

-How do I know which courses will satisfy the requirements for the major or minor?
+How do I know which courses will satisfy the requirements for the concentration?

-Click here, to see the courses not only in Documentary Studies but also in Art, Communication, English, History, Journalism, Music, and Women’s Studies that satisfy major and minor requirements.
-You’ll also note that there are two pathways through the Documentary Studies program, depending on whether you enrolled at UAlbany before or after fall 2012.
-They’re essentially the same; the update streamlines the program.
+Click here, to see the courses not only in Documentary Studies but also in Art, Communication, English, History, Journalism, Music, and Women’s Studies that satisfy requirements for the .
+You’ll also note that there are two pathways through the Documentary Studies concentration, depending on whether you enrolled at UAlbany before or after fall 2012.

 How do I find out about courses offered in the coming semester?

 What if a course I want is filled?

-Documentary Studies program courses, and those of Journalism, tend to fill quickly.
+Documentary Studies courses, and those of Journalism, tend to fill quickly.
 It’s important that you try to register as soon as you’re able.
 If you don’t get into a class that you need, contact the instructor of the course and explain who you are and why you need the course.
 In some cases but not all, accommodations can be made.

-If a course is listed as serving the major or minor, does that mean I don’t have to take prerequisites for it?
+If a course is listed as serving a major or minor, does that mean I don’t have to take prerequisites for it?

-No. It’s important, as you plan your pathway through the major or minor, that you pay attention to which courses require prerequisites.
-Some of these, but not all, may count as Documentary Studies electives.
+No. It’s important, as you plan your pathway through any major or minor that you pay attention to which courses require prerequisites.

 Does the concentration in Documentary Studies offer internships?